Once I decided to write a novel…

 Once I had my theme, my setting and my location…I started to develop my characters.

-I spend so much time on character development, because I want people to fall in love with my characters…like I did!
+I spend so much time on character development, because I want people to fall in love with my characters…like I do.

-It’s going to be a scary ride, with twists and turns, family secrets, danger, adventure, suspense, and a little romance…with a preteen crush.
+It’s going to be a scary ride, with twists and turns, family secrets, lies, betrayal, danger, adventure, suspense, and a little romance.